Luuk99/CDM_Project/README.md

   --patience PATIENCE				Stops training after patience number of epochs without improvement in development accuracy.
 Default is 3.
   --lrs LRS					Learning rates to use per task.
 Default is [3e-5] (for single task learning).
   --batch_size BATCH_SIZE			Minibatch size.
 Default is 8.
   --aux_tasks AUX_TASKS				Which auxiliary tasks to train on.
-Options: ['IQAP', 'SST2', 'MNLI', 'BOOLQ'].
+Options: ['IQAP', 'SST2', 'MNLI', 'BOOLQ', 'TOPICS'].
 Default is [] (single task learning).
   --aux_probing 				Train only the classification layers for the auxiliary tasks.
   --checkpoint_path CHECKPOINT_PATH		Path to where the model checkpoint is located.
 Default is None (train from scratch).
   --seed SEED					Seed to use for reproducing results.
 Default is 1234.
   --results_dir RESULTS_DIR			Directory where the training results should be created.
 Default is './mtl_results'.
   --progress_bar				Use a progress bar indicator for interactive experimentation.
 Not to be used in conjuction with SLURM jobs.

+optional arguments related to annotation for our own auxiliary task (see paper section 3.3.6 and appendix A):
+  --impwords				If mentioned, Circa dataset will be annotated with most important word in answers.
+  --topics				If mentioned, Circa dataset will be annotated with a WordNet topic for every answer --npimpwords				If mentioned, important words annotations will NOT be pre-loaded, but re-generated --nptopics				If mentioned, topic annotations will NOT be pre-loaded, but re-generated --tfidf				If mentioned, most important words will be determined by TF-IDF values as opposed to extracting the last noun --hybrid				If mentioned, most important words will be determined by TF-IDF values ONLY if there is no last noun --traversetopics				If mentioned, topic annotations will be generated using all-hypernym traversal --topic_depth				Top-down tree depth for naive case without tree traversing --label_density				Controls the level of allowed topic class labels --impwordsfile				Plain-text important words annotation file per indirect answer.
+Default is fixed in annotate_circa_data.py
+  --topicsfile				Plain-text topic annotation file per indirect answer.
+Default is fixed in annotate_circa_data.py --topiclabelsfile				Pickled topic label annotation file per indirect answer.
+Default is fixed in annotate_circa_data.py
 ```

 ## Errors